Search Options for Sitecore

 - xConnect search – is the search engine that indexes and finds contacts and interactions in the Experience Database.

-8 Reasons to Use Solr Search for Sitecore
+When to Use Solr Search for Sitecore

 Sitecore’s product documentation notes that Solr is “the default search engine for content search and xConnect search for on-premise installations.”